SMTG-Bham/ThermoParser/tp/README.md

 Inside are settings which control the default style sheet, tick locators and axis labels, as well as a means to convert the units on loading

+## `axes`

+Contains pre-sized axes.

 ## `data`

 Contains modules that run, load, parse and save data.

 ## `plot`

-Contains modules that plot data, as well as some pre-sized axes, colourmap generators, and functions which aid or enhance plotting.
+Contains modules that plot data, as well as colourmap generators and functions which aid or enhance plotting.